 Threats may vary from situation to situation.
 As an example, your threats could be: the potential for safety issues, introduction of new technology or new applications of existing technology, a history of significant problems or the potential for issues to arise from regulations.

 Vulnerability-threat pairs match specific threats to vulnerabilities and assess the likelihood of each pair negatively impacting your activities.
 Each variable will be ranked on a predetermined risk scale such as low (1), medium (2) or high (3).
 If your braking system has had a history of significant problems, for example, this vulnerability-threat pair would receive a 3.

 Experienced personnel should be responsible for determining these probabilities relying on their subjective evaluation of the situation and area expertise.
 With this preliminary analysis of each risk sequence, you can begin to take actions such as creating clear guidelines, introducing countermeasures and allocating time, resources and responsibilities to appropriately respond to risks.

 Still, these probabilities are only preliminary.
 They will only provide an idea of what your total risk landscape looks like.
 While you can still take action based on these results, this does not negate the need for more extensive assessments, and you should always keep in mind how the results of a preliminary risk assessment can help you streamline your subsequent risk management tasks.

-With our manager dashboard, you can review responses in real-time and review all responses individually for in-depth reporting.
-TotalCompliance Risk allows you to export data for further analysis or presentation, as well, and provides you with a detailed overview of the entire risk management process.
+With our manager dashboard, you can review responses in real-time, including which questions have not been answered yet, allowing for faster and more efficient analysis.
+You can also review all responses individually for more in-depth reporting.
+ComplianceBridge Risk allows you to export data for further analysis or presentation, as well, and provides you with a detailed overview of the entire risk management process.
 From creation of assessments, managing responses and analysis of results, our system has the ability to handle assessments both big and small.